Exploring Different Perspectives in Folktales

 - Gather students as a whole group and ask them to share one of their partner's observations.

-- Ask your students to share any new ideas they have about the story that they didn't have before with a new partner.
+- Ask your students to get with a new partner and share any new ideas they have about the story that they didn't have before.

 - Encourage your class to share any new questions they have about the story after examining it from the different character viewpoints.